daotl/go-ds-flatfs/README.md

 `go-ds-flatfs` can be used like any Go module:

 ```
-import "github.com/ipfs/go-ds-flatfs"
+import "github.com/bdware/go-ds-flatfs"
 ```

 ## Usage

-Check the [GoDoc module documentation](https://godoc.org/github.com/ipfs/go-ds-flatfs) for an overview of this module's functionality.
+Check the [API documentation](https://pkg.go.dev/github.com/bdware/go-ds-flatfs) for an overview of this module's functionality.

 ### Restrictions